vincentvankrunkelsven/courses-intro-to-sql/chapter1.md

 *** =key1: ec33c2353b

 *** =instructions1
 Get the title and profit or loss for each film, where possible.
-Let's define the profit or loss as being the amount the film made, less the amount the film cost to make.
+Let's define the profit or loss as being the amount the film made, minus the amount the film cost to make.
 Alias the profit or loss as `profit_or_loss`.
 *** =solution1
 ```{sql}
 SELECT title, gross - budget AS profit_or_loss